-Dr. Paula Ioanide's research focuses on institutional forms of gendered racism in the post-civil rights era, including mass incarceration and policing, immigrant exclusion and detention, welfare reform, and warfare.
-Particularly, Ioanide investigates the ways dominant fantasies and feelings about race and sexuality are created and disseminated in order to help legitimate exploitation, exclusion and elimination.
-Ioanide also examines grassroots movements and practices of ethical witnessing that secure cultures of healing, dignity, self-determination and freedom.
+Dr. Paula Ioanide's research focuses on institutional forms of gendered racism in the post-civil rights era, including mass incarceration and policing, immigrant exclusion, welfare reform, and militarism.
+Ioanide's research examines how dominant fantasies and feelings about race help legitimate people's exploitation, exclusion and elimination.
+Ioanide also explores grassroots movements and practices of ethical witnessing that secure cultures of healing, dignity, self-determination and freedom.

 Prof. Ioanide teaches courses in comparative race & ethnicity studies at the Center for the Study of Culture, Race & Ethnicity.
 Her book, Racial Fantasies and Feelings: Affective Economies in the Post-Civil Rights Era is currently under review with University of California Press.